Skip to Main Content

 The attorney general’s comments in the “Final Statement of Reasons” confirm that the office considers this determination to be highly fact-specific and recommends that companies should seek clarification from counsel.

-Under the CPRA, there is a new definition of “sharing” that addresses the cookie scenarios.
+Under CPRA regulations, there is a new definition of “sharing” that addresses the cookie scenarios.

 “Share,” “shared,” or “sharing” means sharing, renting, releasing, disclosing, disseminating, making oval/able, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration, including transactions between a business and o third party for cross-context behavioral advertising for the benefit of a business In which no money is exchanged. (§1798.140(ah)(1)).